Skip to content

 Class 2 (A2) a2-logo 4000 4k IOPS 2000 4k IOPS 10MBytes/sec

-At the time of this writing A1 and A2 cards are only widely available from SanDisk.
-Armbian recommends A1 rated SD-Cards only now (A2 rated cards need yet lacking driver support and therefore show lower overall and especially random IO performance).
+We recommend at least A1 rated SD-Cards (A2 rated cards need yet lacking driver support and therefore show lower overall and especially random IO performance).
 For example:

 a1-16gb-card a1-32gb-card a2-64gb-card